Flipboard/react-canvas/README.md

 npm start
 ```

 This will start a live reloading server on port 8080.
+To override the default server and live reload ports, run `npm start` with PORT and/or RELOAD_PORT environment variables.

 **A note on NODE_ENV and React**: running the examples with `NODE_ENV=production` will noticeably improve scrolling performance.
 This is because React skips propType validation in production mode.